VirtualAngel/rock-paper-scissors-JS-game/readme.md

     Math.floor()
     Math.random()

+This project will have three phases:
+    Phase One: HTML and JS (Can set up some CSS classes if you want) Phase Two: CSS (Design and Styling)
+    Phase Three: Add a score keeper

 1. Create html, css, and js files.
     A. Set up Boiler Plate for HTML
     B. (optional) Link CSS file in HTML file